-N/A 1-37-6 Training
+6 1-37-6 Training

-- A. The CIT Program Coordinator ensures that the following training is developed and provided for the following: - 1.
+- A. The CIT Program Coordinator ensures that the following training is developed and provided for: - 1.
 Cadets; - a.
 All cadets receive state-mandated behavioral health training and additional training as developed by the CIT Program while at the Department Training Academy.
-Upon completing the Field Training and Evaluation Program, the field training staff ensures that all graduates receive an additional forty (40) hour basic crisis intervention training designed for field service sworn personnel.
+Upon completing the Field Training and Evaluation Program, the field training staff ensures that all graduates receive an additional forty (40) hours basic crisis intervention training designed for FSB sworn personnel.
 This training satisfies the New Mexico Department of Public Safety requirements for certified police officers; - 2.
-Field Services Bureau Sworn Personnel; - a.
-All FSB Sworn personnel receive forty (40) hour basic crisis intervention training designed for field sworn personnel, within a year of completion of the field training and evaluation program.
+FSB sworn personnel; - a.
+All FSB Sworn personnel receive forty (40) hours basic crisis intervention training designed for field sworn personnel, within a year of completion of the field training and evaluation program.
 Upon completion of this course, sworn personnel are CITO.
-Field service sworn personnel receive a two (2) hour inservice training every two (2) years covering behavioral health-related topics; - 3.
-ECIT Sworn Personnel; - a.
-ECITs receive all field service sworn personnel' training.
+Field service sworn personnel receive a two (2) hours inservice training every two (2) years covering behavioral health-related topics; - 3.
+ECIT sworn personnel; - a.
+ECITs receive all FSB sworn personnel training.
 In addition, ECIT sworn personnel receive advanced training in behavior health issues developed by the CIT Program.
-In addition, ECIT sworn personnel receive eight (8) hours of in-service crisis intervention training every two (2) years;
+In addition, ECIT sworn personnel receive eight (8) hours of inservice crisis intervention training every two (2) years;

-4. ECC Personnel;

-- a.
+- 4. ECC personnel; and - a.
 ECC personnel receive twenty (20) hours of behavioral health training to focus on telephone suicide intervention, crisis management, and de-escalation.
 ECC personnel shall receive training on appropriate interactions with individuals with behavioral health issues, roles of different CIT Program members, and procedures for calls regarding behavioral health issues, including appropriate team/officer dispatch requirements in response to calls.
-ECC personnel receive a two (2) hour in-service training every two (2) years covering behavioral healthrelated topics; and - 5.
-CIU/COAST/MCT - a.
+ECC personnel receive a two (2) hours in-service training every two (2) years covering behavioral health-related topics; and - 5.
+CIU/COAST/MCT personnel. - a.
 CIU/COAST/MCT participate in the same training as ECIT sworn personnel.
 The CIT Program Coordinator shall develop additional training for these team members.

-N/A 1-37-7 Partnering with MHRAC
+7 1-37-7 Partnering with MHRAC

-The MHRAC was established to collaborate with the City to improve outcomes for interactions between police sworn personnel and individuals with behavioral health issues, or who are experiencing a behavioral health crisis.
+The MHRAC was established to collaborate with the City to improve outcomes for interactions between police sworn personnel and individuals with behavioral health issues, or who are experiencing behavioral health crises.

-- A. Members of the Department, including command staff, ECIT sworn personnel, CIU/COAST members, and Department-contracted mental health professionals shall serve on the MHRAC.
-The CIDS Lieutenant is responsible for recruiting Department members to serve on MHRAC.
-MHRAC and the CIDS Lieutenant shall work together to recruit members from other community organizations, such as the City's Department of Family & Community Services, UNM Psychiatric Department, mental health professionals, advocacy groups for consumers of mental health services, mental health service providers, homeless service providers, and similar groups.
-MHRAC shall appoint members to serve on the committee. - B. Department personnel shall cooperate with and support MHRAC's operations. - 1.
-The_Deputy Chief of the Professional Standards and Accountability BureauCID Commander shall designate Department personnel to attend MHRAC meetings regularly, to facilitate communication among collaborators, and to provide support needed for MHRAC's functions. - 2.
-Other Department personnel shall attend MHRAC meetings as requested by MHRAC to provide more information regarding the Department's policies, procedures, training, and performance. - 3.
-The CIDS CommanderLieutenant, in conjunction with the data analysts, shall produce regular reports for MHRAC concerning the activities of CIU and COAST, and provide data regarding interactions between sworn personnel and individuals with behavioral health issues or who are in crisis.
-The CIDS CommanderLieutenant and data analysts shall work with MHRAC chairs and subcommittee chairs to gather requested data for MHRAC's review and analysis.
+- A. Department personnel, including command staff, ECIT sworn personnel, CIU/COAST members, and Department-contracted mental health professionals, shall serve on the MHRAC.
+The CID Lieutenant is responsible for recruiting Department members to serve on MHRAC.
+MHRAC and the CID Lieutenant shall work together to recruit members from other community organizations, such as the City's Department of Family & Community Services, UNM Psychiatric Department, mental health professionals, advocacy groups for consumers of mental health services, mental health service providers, homeless service providers, and similar groups.
+MHRAC shall appoint members to serve on the committee. - B. Department personnel shall cooperate with and support MHRAC's operations. - The CID Commander shall designate Department personnel to attend MHRAC meetings regularly, to facilitate communication among collaborators, and to provide support needed for MHRAC's functions. - Other Department personnel shall attend MHRAC meetings as requested by MHRAC to provide more information regarding the Department's policies, procedures, training, and performance. - 3.
+The CID Commander, in conjunction with the data analysts, shall produce regular reports for MHRAC concerning the activities of CIU-and COAST, and provide data regarding interactions between sworn personnel and individuals affected by behavioral health crises or who are experiencing behavioral health crises.
+The CID Commander and data analysts shall work with MHRAC chairs and subcommittee chairs to gather requested data for MHRAC's review and analysis.